Rule 1: The best pizza method is one that works for you

 Start very simple – your base sauce and then 2 or 3 other ingredients.
 Focus on quality of ingredients, rather than the quantity of them, and you will never be disappointed.

-Step 4: Dust your work surface and pizza peel
+Rule 6: Dust (don’t drown) your work surface and pizza

-Don’t be afraid to use plenty of dusting flour to ensure things keep nice and mobile.
-The last thing your want is your marvellous creation sticking at the vital moment.
-We use a scattering of polenta to act as a bed of “ball bearings” between the pizza and the peel, but a little flour or semolina will usually work fine too.
+We often use a scattering of polenta to act as a bed of “ball bearings” between the pizza and the peel, but a little flour or semolina will work fine too.
 A little shimmy on the peel before taking it to the oven will allay any sticking fears.